PVoLan/wooden-architecture/Chapter2/index.md

 As a rare exemption, short pure methods are allowed, if they do not change entity fields and their behavior is affected only by entity fields.
 For example, if you have `Order` entity, which contains a list of `OrderItem` entities, you may find quite handy to add `getItemCount()` method to `Order` class.
 But in case of any doubts prefer to put data processing methods to Logic classes.

-Although is is not 100% strict, I highly recommend you to use only _immutable_, read-only entities.
+Although it is not 100% strict, I highly recommend you to use only _immutable_, read-only entities.
 In this case, no setters are allowed in Entity classes.
 Also, although Java does not have a good support for that ([here is an option](https://docs.oracle.com/javase/1.5.0/docs/api/java/util/Collections.html#unmodifiableList(java.util.List))), I recommend you to treat any Entity collections as read-only.
-Using immutable entities and lists makes you sure, that after you receive the Entity as a return value from some method, no one will unexpectedly change it.
-If you need to modify entity - just create a new one!
+Using immutable entities and lists makes you sure that after you receive an Entity as a return value from some method, no one will unexpectedly change it.
+If you need to modify an entity - just create a new one!

 There are two types of entities in the architecture: global and local ones.

 #### Global entities

-Global entities are stored in Entities module and are used over all application.
+Global entities are stored in Entities module and are used over whole application.
 Even UI tier can use them.
 It is reasonable for simple applications: if you have to download `Order` from your server and show it "as is" in your UI, there is no reason to make things too complicated.
 Just create an `Order` entity and pass it through all the tiers from network to UI.

 There is a constraint here, although.
 Global Entities should depend on **nothing**.
 Entities gradle module does not have any dependencies, excepting `Tools` module.
 They should not rely on network and storage.

 There is a common pattern to use some third-party tools, like Retrofit (commonly used network library), Room (commonly used SQL databases library), or similar, to automatically convert POJO to JSON API request or SQLite tables, based on entity field names.
 This is **strictly forbidden** for global Entities.
 Even when such a conversion does not cause a gradle dependency, this causes an implicit binding between entity and network request/database format.
 As far as global entities are used globally, this binding can have critical consequences.

 Let me repeat again. `@SerializedName` (a common Retrofit pattern) is forbidden when using Global entities.
 But even if by occasion you Entity field names match API JSON keys, you must provide manual parsing from JSON to Entity and back.
-Same story for Room - your entity is not a room `@Entity`, and you should never expect them to be same.
+Same story for Room - your entity is not an `@Entity`, and you should never expect them to be same.

 The key idea is that if backend developer would like to rename some API field, this rename should not affect (i.e. should cause NO code changes to) your Entity and should not affect (i.e. should cause NO code changes to) your UI classes (which use this Entity).
 Similar to, if one day you would like to slightly refactor your Room database, this refactoring should be limited to Storage module as long as possible.

 #### Local entities

 Once your application grows, you will find that what you store in your database does not perfectly match to what send/receive via network and to what you show on UI.
 Look at the Sample app.
-You may find that although it is a quite simple app, `CityForecast` formats in storage, network and UI have differences which are not only about field names or field formats, they have differences in it's sense.
+You may find that although it is a quite simple app, `CityForecast` formats in Storage, Network and UI have differences which are not only about field names or field formats, they have differences in it's sense.

-For example, `CityForecast` in storage uses a `lastUpdatedAt` field.
+For example, `CityForecast` in Storage uses a `lastUpdatedAt` field.
 This fields shows when the particular `CityForecast` was updated from the server, and used as a marker to renew a cached value.
 Obviously, you do not receive `lastUpdatedAt` from your server, so Network module should not care about it.
 Also, as far as it is used for caching, i.e. for developer's need, we do not show it to user, so UI level also has nothing to do with `lastUpdatedAt`.

 On the other hand, "UI-level-forecast" has to deal with `isWeatherGoodForRunning()` option.
 This is a just a UI-level marker, we don't want to burden `ForecastStorage` or `ForecastAPI` with this information.

 This is where local entities come to play.
-They are also POJOs, read-only and used as a public component method parameters/return values.
+Like global entities, they are also POJOs, read-only and used as a public component method parameters/return values.
 But they are related to particular component.
 Local entities are declared at the same place where corresponding component is declared (as component inner class or as a separate class, but in the same package with component).
 That means they have same visibility scope as the component.

 For example, `CityForecastCache` class relates to `ForecastStorage` and has same visibility as `ForecastStorage`.
 That means UseCase and Logic classes can access `CityForecastCache`, but Network and UI classes can not.

 Because of the reduced visibility, independence constraint for Local entities is relaxed.
 They may depend on same tools and libraries their component depends on.
 That means they, if needed, can be used with Retrofit/Room for automatic parsing.
 It is still recommended to keep Local entity public interface independent, but this is not 100% mandatory.
 In best case, if backend developer API will change some JSON fields, local entity public interface should not change.
 In worst case, it will change, and Logic and UseCase classes using this object will also change, but rest of the application will stay untouched.

-When creating Local entites, you may create the as a completely new entity (with newly created fields. for ex. `MainScreenUseCase.ForecastItem`), or create is as a wrapper over another Entity (global or local - example is `ForecastStorage.CityForecastCache`, which is a wrapper over `CityForecast`).
-As far as all Entities are immutable, both approaches are fine, but when using last one, make sure your wrapper does not disclose unnecessary information of inner object - inner object may relate to another tier.
+When creating Local entities, you may create them as a completely new entity (with newly created fields. for ex. `MainScreenUseCase.ForecastItem`), or create is as a wrapper over another Entity (global or local - example is `ForecastStorage.CityForecastCache`, which is a wrapper over `CityForecast`).
+As far as all Entities are immutable, both approaches are fine, but when using last one, make sure your wrapper does not disclose unnecessary information of inner object - inner object may be a part of another tier.

 ### Logic